-Physiological Mechanisms of Climate Change Resilience in Reef-building Corals My project is entirely in-person.
+Physiological Mechanisms of Climate Change Resilience in Reef-building Corals

 Overview: The ability to detect and regulate changes in pH is critical for reef-building corals experiencing ocean warming and acidification stress due to climate change.
 Our research is investigating how seawater temperature and pH dynamics on the reef influence internal pH regulation pathways in corals and sea anemones.
 We are interested in understanding how these dynamics affect coral resilience to climate change stressors across biological scales, from the pH-dependence of sperm motility and symbiont photosynthesis to the effect of pH on organism metabolism and fitness.
 These studies will help determine the capacity of corals to persist in the ongoing climate crisis.